yonaskolb/Mint/README.md

 These commands all have 1 or 2 arguments:

 - **repo (required)**: This can be a shorthand for a github repo `install realm/SwiftLint` or a fully qualified git path `install https://github.com/realm/SwiftLint.git`.
 In the case of `run` you can also just pass the name of the repo if it is already installed `run swiftlint`.
 This will do a lookup of all installed packages.
 An optional version can be specified by appending `@version`, otherwise the newest tag or master will be used.
+Note that if you don't specify a version, the current tags must be loaded remotely each time.
 - **command (optional)**: The command to install or run.
 This defaults to the the last path in the repo (so for `realm/swiftlint` it will be `swiftlint`).
 In the case of `run` you can also pass any arguments to the command but make sure the whole thing is surrounded by quotes eg `mint run realm/swiftlint "swiftlint --path source"`